parku/docs/api/bookings.md

 `provider`     | The payment method.
 Available options are _paypal_, _braintree_ or _credit_. __Required.__
 `provider_info`| The information of the payment provider to perform a payment. __Required__ for payment methods _paypal_ and _braintree_.

+#### Provider Info

+The field provider info should contain required payment information.
+Typically you just forward the info from your request to the payment provider into this field.

+* __PayPal__

 ## Retrieve a booking